CloudGlance - Document Intelligence Platform

 Designed for senior users

-Clear labels, comfortable spacing, no hidden interactions.
+Clear labels, comfortable spacing, and no hidden interactions.

 Transparency over abstraction